This post may contain affiliate links. Please see my disclosure policy for details.

 It is best if you have your own car to access the site.
 Bodmin Moor is a remote area with little or infrequent bus service to connect you with tourist sites.

 Trethevy Quoit car park: There is a small car park of around 4/5 spaces that are located next to Trethevy Quoit and is completely FREE to park here.

 Walk to Trethevy Quoit: Trethevy Quoit can be accessed as part of many walks around St Cleer or Bodmin Moor and it’s well signposted as a popular tourist attraction in the area.

 Bus to Trethevy Quoit: There is a direct bus from the nearby town of Liskeard to St Cleer.
-The service 174 takes around 20 minutes to reach the town.
+Service 174 takes around 20 minutes to reach the town.
 It’s then a 30-minute walk to Trethevy Quoit.

 Opening times and prices for Trethevy Quoit